codeforamerica/style-guide/_components/menus.md

 ---
 layout: styleguide
 title: Menus
+description: Menus provide ways for your residents to navigate a list of links on a page.
 order: 5
 ---

-<p class="lead-in">Menus provide ways for your residents to navigate a list of links on a page.</p>

 Menus and menu bars provide a way to display a list of block level links.
 Technically, anything can go inside `.menu-item` divs including headings, text, and images.
 They can also be combined with the grid layout to provide multiple column menus.

 ### Menu with Grid Layout
+{: .styleguide-heading }

 <div class="preview">
   <div class="grid-box">